dojo4/policy/hr.md

 Please track your real time spent on dojo4 projects everyday.
 This includes client and internal projects.

 Rules of thumb for tracking your time:

-Record your time spent on each project at least daily, if not throughout the day round up to the nearest quarter or half hour, whatever makes the most sense for you.
+* Record your time spent on each project at least daily, if not throughout the day.
+* Round up to the nearest quarter or half hour, whatever makes the most sense for you.
-Please track the time you spend on internal projects, as well as client projects log the real hours you spend; do not adjust your hours anticipating some outcome.
+* Employees (not contractors) should track the time you spend on internal projects, as well as client projects.
+* Log the real hours you spend; do not adjust your hours anticipating some outcome.
 Work with dojo4’s business team to handle any disconnect between hours and value.
 You may use whatever system you prefer to track time, but in order for it to be payable, it must be recorded in Redmine.

 Here’s how you do it :
-you can log time on either a specific ticket (generally preferable) or on a project if you are logging time on a ticket, you do it from righthand side of the ticket view if what you were working on spans specific tickets, you can log it on the project in the righthand column of the project overview- you can also see details and run reports from here about how much time has been spent on the project and each ticket to-date - all time logged on tickets and sub projects rolls up into the main project this way you can also easily see what time you (or anyone else) has put in on a particular project or over a particular time span by running an Overall Spent Time report with any filter you need the same goes for time tracking on dojo4 internal projects or tasks, such as meetings - if there is a specific ticket for your work, please track your time under that ticket, otherwise track it under the general dojo4 project- and as with all projects, please ALWAYS include a short description of your work in the comment field
+you can log time on either a specific ticket (generally preferable) or on a project if you are logging time on a ticket, you do it from righthand side of the ticket view if what you were working on spans specific tickets, you can log it on the project in the righthand column of the project overview- you can also see details and run reports from here about how much time has been spent on the project and each ticket to-date - all time logged on tickets and sub projects rolls up into the main project this way you can also easily see what time you (or anyone else) has put in on a particular project or over a particular time span by running an Overall Spent Time report with any filter you need the same goes for time tracking on dojo4 internal projects or tasks, such as meetings - if there is a specific ticket for your work, please track your time under that ticket, otherwise track it under the general dojo4 project- and as with all projects, please ALWAYS include a short description of your work in the comment field.

 #### dojo4 avatar and gravatar
 As soon as we can, we’ll have someone create a dojo4 avatar for you.
 It’ll show up on the website, on the projects site, and anywhere else gravatars are linked to email addresses.
 Please sign up for gravatar with your dojo4 email address, and add this avatar.
 (You can also create a new address in an existing gravatar account).

 #### Google calendar
 Please open a google calendar subscription under your dojo4 email address and share this calendar with everyone else at dojo4.
+Please name the calendar your first and last name.
 With shared calendars we are all able to see each other’s basic schedules and able to plan around each other in that way.
 Please use this google calendar to invite people to meetings and manage your dojo4 appointments and other times you may be unavailable.
+You should also add the calendar “Dojo Four” to your calendar so that you can see general office happenings.

 #### Redmine
 Redmine is an open-source, flexible project management web application.
 Written using Ruby on Rails framework, it is cross-platform and cross-database.
 You will be given access to projects.

 We use Redmine for:

-project support
+* project support
-flexible issue tracking system client communication time tracking
+* flexible issue tracking system
+* client communication
+* time tracking

 #### Flowdock
 dojo4 uses Flowdock to communicate with each other throughout the day.
 Please be sure to be in Flowdock during working hours and whenever you are doing dojo4 work.